Want the perfect workout program?Take Quiz

 Without strong glutes, you’d have poor stability and posture, you'd likely experience knee or hip pain, and you'd be unable to maintain balance standing on one leg.
 Moreover, weak glutes affect your physical performance.

 Having strong glutes will dramatically impact your day-to-day life.
 Plus, strong glutes equal sexy glutes, and who doesn't want an aesthetically pleasing backside.
+This is one of the reasons why we love butt lift exercises so much!

 Now, the questions is, do you need to isolate your glutes (or isolate them as best as possible as fully isolating them is impossible)?